AdityaKane2001/AdityaKane2001.github.io/_pages/opensource.md

 ## Google Summer of Code (GSoC)

 Google Summer of Code is a global, online program focused on bringing new contributors into open source software development.
 GSoC Contributors work with an open source organization on a 12+ week programming project under the guidance of mentors.
+I was a GSoC student contributor at TensorFlow for 2021 and 2022 programs.

 ### GSoC 2021 at TensorFlow